-A gotcha is that to allow chaining jQuery \$ function returns a huge object, splash:evaljs tries to serialize it and convert to Lua.
-It is a waste of resources, and it could trigger internal protection measures; splash:runjs doesn't have this problem.
+A gotcha is that to allow chaining jQuery \$ function returns a huge object, splash:evaljs tries to serialize it and convert to Lua, which is a waste of resources. splash:runjs doesn't have this problem.

 If the code you're evaluating needs arguments it is better to use splash:jsfunc instead of splash:evaljs and string formatting.
 Compare: